CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/quality-control-tests-pool.md

 Click Add after entering all required fields.
 You can then review and open each individual Quality Control Test from the pool.

 ---
-The Quality Control Tests Pool is a powerful tool for streamlining quality assurance processes, particularly when testing involves multiple samples.
-By automating the creation and management of individual Quality Control Tests within a pool, it ensures consistency, accuracy, and efficiency in determining pass/fail outcomes.
-This feature not only saves time but also enhances the reliability of quality control decisions, providing a robust framework for maintaining product standards.